 Despite this, the government’s Ministry of Housing, Communities and Local Government (MHCLG) asked Slough Borough Council and the fire service to inspect Mosaic Apartments in July 2024.

-The ministry has told the Observer that this is because the building was flagged to it on its ACM high rise remediation programme.
+The ministry has told the LDRS that this is because the building was flagged to it on its ACM high rise remediation programme.
 This is a project that includes funding for works to remove flammable cladding.

 The ministry did not answer further questions about how, why or when Mosaic Apartments was flagged through this programme.